mersy-28/mersy-28/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on coding iOS apps
+- 🔭 I’m currently working on Web Development
-- 🌱 I’m currently learning Swift and Python
 - 🤔 I’m looking for help with programming/coding in general
-- 💬 Ask me about my two betta fish
+- 💬 Ask me about my betta fish
-- 📫 How to reach me: e.hookey@dal.ca
+- 📫 How to reach me: em.grey28@gmail.com
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I started coding/programming in 2025